Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Derivation of the Spectral Function

 where we have ignored the small correction to the magnetic moment due to the chemical shifts, and have used the notation

 with $\alpha \in \{x, y, z\}$.
-As the induced magnetic field is proportional to the magnetic moment, it is sufficient to add up the contributions from the magnetic moments of all of the molecules in the sample, and multiply by the appropriate permeability to find the total magnetic field.
-If we assume that the sample is reasonably uniform, then the magnetic field will also be uniform, and will simply be some constant multiple of the magnetic moment of one molecule.
-Since we are not interested in the overall normalization of the spectral function, we can simply study this individual magnetic moment.
-Our task then is to understand how the quantity above evolves in time in an NMR experiment.
+To connect this object to the magnetic field measured in an NMR experiment, we note three important facts.
+First, the induced magnetic field due to a single molecule is proportional to its magnetic moment.
+Second, a measurement of the total magnetic field is essentially an ensemble average over macroscopically many quantum measurements, one for each molecule in the sample, and is thus proportional to the expectation value above.
+Third, since we are not worried about the overall normalization of the spectral function, any overall proportionality factors, such as the permeability or the total number of molecules, are irrelevant.
+For these reasons, we can simply study the expectation value of the magnetic moment of a single molecule, and our task is therefore to understand how this quantity evolves in time in an NMR experiment.